Maritime and Admiralty Litigation

 As a leader in the field of admiralty and maritime litigation, FITCH represents vessel owners and their insurers in the wide range of disputes that occur in the ocean transport industry.

 Our experience includes the defense of personal injury and wrongful death claims brought by or on behalf of seamen, longshoremen, and passengers; collisions, groundings, and sinkings; cargo damage claims; fires in the holds of ships; dock damage allegedly caused by operational errors; vessel charter disputes; and even disputes over the rights to salvage sunken treasure.

 We also engage in maritime insurance coverage litigation.
 In addition, we represent utilities in maritime property damage matters, such as a case involving multi-million dollar damage to our client’s undersea electric cables caused by a cruise ship’s dragged anchor as the vessel departed Newport Harbor.

 We also have defended vessel officers in federal prosecutions involving claims of pollution damage and violations of the Act to Prevent Pollution from Ships.

-We defend the vessel owner members of protection and indemnity associations in personal injury and wrongful death lawsuits brought against them by seamen, longshoremen/harbor workers, and passengers, as well as in cargo damage, pollution, and stowaway matters.
+We have defended on many occasions the vessel owner and members of protection and indemnity associations in personal injury and wrongful death lawsuits brought against them by seamen, longshoremen/harbor workers, and passengers, as well as in cargo damage, pollution, and stowaway matters.

 We successfully represented a foreign shipowner against a claim that its luxury liner struck and severely damaged a Boston port facility.

-We defend operators of tugs and barges in claims involving collision damage to bridges, docks, and other vessels, as well as personal injury and wrongful death.
+We have defended operators of tugs and barges in claims involving collision damage to bridges, docks, and other vessels, as well as personal injury and wrongful death.